JS-goose/portfolio/README.md

 # Personal Portfolio

-These are all the files for my personal website.
+These are all the files for my personal website, which I am in the process of revamping!
+In the meantime, stop by my [blog](https://jonathansexton.me/blog) to see what I'm up to!

 ## Getting Started